-The pathogen is transmitted through the saliva of infected animals, in most cases through a bite.
-However, in rare cases, the virus can also use uninjured mucous membranes and abrasions as ports of entry when direct contact with saliva occurs.
-Dogs and cats do not normally shed Rabies virus in saliva until the final stages of the disease.
-They are extremely unlikely to exhibit normal behavior at this stage.
+Dogs and cats normally excrete rabies viruses in their saliva only in the final stages of the disease.
+It is extremely unlikely that they will exhibit normal behavior at this stage.
 Contact with blood, urine, or feces of an infected animal, or touching or petting diseased animals alone, does not pose a risk of infection.

 Course of the disease in animals

-Stage prodromale (prodromal stage): dejection, fever, nausea, reluctance to eat, vomiting, hydrophobia
+Prodromal stage (Prodromal stage): Dejection, fever, nausea, reluctance to eat, vomiting, hydrophobia.

 stage irritationis (excitation stage): excitement, hyperactivity, aggressiveness, salivation